survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 Each note is an object which will contain the data we need, including an `id` and a `task` we want to perform.
 Later on it is possible to extend this data definition to include things like the note color or the owner.

 We could have skipped ids in our definition.
 This would become problematic as we grow the application and add the concept of references to it.
 Each Kanban lane needs to be able to refer to some notes after all.
-By adopting proper indexing early on, we save effort later.
+By adopting proper indexing early on, we save ourselves some effort later.

 T> Another interesting way to approach data would be to normalize it.
 In this case we would end up with a `[<id> -> { id: '...', task: '...' }]` kind of structure.
 Even though there's some redundancy, it is convenient to operate using the structure as it gives us easy access by index.
 The structure becomes even more useful once we start getting references between data entities.